ymotongpoo/aqd-workshop/workshop/building-our-app-part-1.md

 **Creating our Python Virtual Environment**

+If you have VSCode currently running, close and exit as we will be creating a clean environment to begin this tutorial.

 From a terminal, navigate to a new directory where we will start work (I am using projects here as this is what I use, but feel free to switch this to whatever you use), and then type in the following.

 ```